 Endurance muscle fibers or “slow-twitch fibers” are 1 of two kinds of muscle fibers affected by BDNF.
 These are the types of muscle fibers engaged by cyclists and marathon runners.

 On the other hand, “fast-twitch muscle fibers”, are beneficial for strength training.
-These are the type of muscle fibers engaged by classic bodybuilders and all you cross fit types.
+These are the type of muscle fibers engaged by classic bodybuilders types.

 Ultimately, BDNF helps in the development of fast twitch muscle fibers that help build strength while decreasing slow twitch endurance muscle fibers.
 With that said, if you’re a runner or cyclist, this study suggests that strength training may hurt your performance.